 BMW 5 Series vs Mercedes E-Class

 A midsize luxury sedan should cater to your needs and desires.
-Comparing the 2019 BMW 5 Series vs. Mercedes E-Class, it’s easy to see why many drivers have gotten behind the wheel of these luxury models.
+Comparing the BMW 5 Series vs Mercedes E-Class, it’s easy to see why many drivers have gotten behind the wheel of these luxury models.

 The 5 Series and E-Class bring together the just-right blend of performance, amenities, and features drivers have come to enjoy.
 Learn more about these two cars by reading this BMW of Westchester comparison.
-Westchester County and Yonkers drivers can always reach out to our sales team with any questions, any time you’d like.
+Westchester County and Yonkers drivers can always contact our team to get started.

 5 Series vs E-Class: Performance

 There are six different engine options when it comes to the 5 Series, so there’s certainly no shortage of options when you’re browsing the BMW brand.
 The entry-level 5 Series is a 248 horsepower turbocharged 4-cylinder.
 This outpaces the base engine in the E-Class, a 241 horsepower turbocharged 4-cylinder.